Looking for help?

 On the Configure step of the course editor you can enable/disable results tracking.
 It does not have any influence on results tracking if you run your course from LMS.

-Use the option Allow user to skip tracking and tracing to make results tracking as a required step or you can allow users to skip results tracking.
-When results tracking is enabled and a learner starts the course he or she will be asked to enter his or her name and e-mail.
-Then a learner should click Start and report my results to start the course or if a user is allowed to skip results tracking he or she can click Do not report, just start to start the course without reporting the results.
+Disable the option Allow user to skip tracking and tracing to make results tracking a required step or enable this option to allow users to skip results tracking.
+When results tracking is enabled and a learner starts the course they will be asked to enter their name and e-mail.
+Then a learner should click Start and report my results to start the course.
+If a users are allowed to skip tracking and tracing, they can click Do not report, just start to start the course without reporting the results.

-Under the Advanced settings choose where to report the learners’ results, either to easygenerator or to custom LRS.
+Under the Advanced settings choose if you want to report the learners’ results directly to Easygenerator or to custom LRS.

-If learners’ results are sent to easygenerator then you can see them directly in the easygenerator client on the Results step of the course editor.
-There you can see the total score of the course per user and results per learning objective and question.
+If learners’ results are sent to Easygenerator, you can see them directly in the Easygenerator on the Results step of the course editor.
+There you can find the total score of the course per user and results per learning objective and question.

 Report to custom LRS